amwillson/environ-veg-prediction/README.md

         - density: figures from the models fit to historic total stem density
             - fit: partial dependence plots
             - pred: figures associated with assessing model predictions
-        - abundance: figures from the models fit to historic relative abundance
-            - fit: partial dependence plots
-            - pred: figures associated with assessing model predictions
     - M: figures from the models fit to modern data
         - density: figures from the models fit to modern total stem density
             - fit: partial dependence plots
             - pred: figures associated with assessing model predictions
+- gjam: figures associated with the Generalized Joint Attribute Models
+    - H: figures from the models fit to historic data
+        - abundance: figures from the models fit to historic relative abundance
+            - fit: coefficient estimates
+            - pred: figures associated with assessing model predictions
+    - M: figures from the models fit to modern data
         - abundance: figures from the models fit to modern relative abundance
-            - fit: partial dependence plots
+            - fit: coefficient estimates
             - pred: figures associated with assessing model predictions
 - rf: figures associated with the Random Forest models
     - H: figures from models fit to historic data